JoseHerminioCollas/remote_r-wat/README.md

 Local block chain running on Mobile device.
 Base station laptop with internet connection.

-Web Page:
+A web page will be provide where a user of the product can log in to see information about the token or to make transactions.

-user account, a user can see a listing of tokens, visualization can be used to show geographical, temporal information.
+Facilitate knowledge about minted item. a user can see a listing of tokens, visualization can be used to show geographical, temporal information.

 Facilitate transactions
 Give option to list item in online shops.
 Conversion of crypto coin to currencies,

 ### User Journey